ahmad-alismail/Podcast_Analyzer/README.md

 In the app, you can input your OpenAI API key in the sidebar.
 If you don't have an OpenAI API key, the app will use a default video for analysis.

+## To-do
+* Implement Caching to improve the app performance

 ## Contribution

 Feel free to fork this repository, create a branch, add commits, and open a pull request.